 Unbind the exchange from the source exchange with the routing key.
 If routing key is None, use the queue or exchange name.

-- source (str or rabbitpy.
-Exchange) The exchange to unbind from - routing_key (str) The routing key that binds them class rabbitpy.FanoutExchange (channel, name, durable=False, auto_delete=False, arguments=None)
+• source (str or rabbitpy.Exchange) - The exchange to unbind from class rabbitpy.FanoutExchange(channel, name, durable=False, auto_delete=False, arguments=None)